donejs/donejs/tutorials/rapidstart/rapidstart.md

     var hash = can.route.url({id: 7}) // #!todos/7
     location.hash = hash;

-The following enhances the Routing controller to listen for `".todo selected"` events and change the `can.route`.
+The following enhances the Routing control to listen for `".todo selected"` events and update `can.route`.
 When the can.route changes, it retrieves the todo from the server and updates the editor widget.